Juli132/Juli132/README.md

 Dimidium is an additive manufacturing tooling ecosystem focused on 3D printer configuration, firmware automation, and workflow management.

 At its core is Bellerophon (BPH), a custom Domain Specific Language (DSL) designed around a 1-to-many compilation architecture.

 A single BPH program can be compiled into multiple firmware dialects and targets, allowing the same high-level logic to generate output for systems such as Klipper, Marlin, and other printer firmware environments.

-Beyond the language itself, Dimidium includes a compiler pipeline, IDE interface, and supporting tools for writing, compiling, and managing printer automation workflows across different firmware ecosystems.
+Beyond the language itself, Dimidium includes a compiler pipeline, IDE interface, and supporting tools for writing, compiling, and aims to include managing printer automation workflows across different firmware ecosystems.

-The goal is to provide a portable abstraction layer for additive manufacturing, enabling users to write configuration and automation logic once while maintaining compatibility across multiple firmware platforms.

 </td>
 </tr>